palaeoware/SPIERS/README.md

 `git clone https://github.com/palaeoware/SPIERS.git`

-You can then be able to compile SPIERS by opening the .pro file in QT creator and following standard debug/release procedure.
-The resulting executables will be placed in their individual bin folders: copy these to a single directory to allow SPIERSedit to launch SPIERSview.
+You can then compile SPIERS by opening the .pro file in QT creator and following standard debug/release procedure (or see alternative below).
+The resulting executables will be placed in their individual bin folders.
+SPIERS is set up to work with this directory structure.
+Copy the build folders to your required location if this differs from the build location.

 5. Alternatively you can build using the following commands -  navigate into the SPIERS source folder in a terminal window: